jcalixte/blog/src/pages/posts/introduction-to-smart-notes.md

 ![Is it me or is a 10 year old child writing this?](https://lh3.googleusercontent.com/T3W3kwKhU1lHsTouBixHVWog1DPju6HMaPp_UrSvA6jgWh_Cuii1I-cYbajvYu_DNf4ZLOH0ZRygyhd1x87u8blVhFD9JtSa3IcF3_7zUAcbrjBHElEnPzSQG5XBqH1KcJdfFAMS)

-“Is it me or is a 10 year old child writing this?”.
+"Is it me or is a 10 year old child writing this?".
 Still the more you iterate, the better your notes become, I promise. 😊

 ### Smart notes are your first feedback loop